-For detailed information check out the full iOS 10 manual here.
+For detailed information check out the latest iOS manual here.

 We strongly recommend using iCloud to do a daily backup of your device.
 This means if you ever lose your device or have something go wrong it you will always have your key data and information saved in the cloud and close to hand.
 To set up iCloud backup follow these instructions: